myishh/python/README.md

 #This is an exercise file when i am learning python programming
-just a pratice, nothing else, please ignore this dir
+#\njust a pratice, nothing else, please ignore this dir
+## Add all file in python folder and push them to the Git(11/07/2017)